Nightingale

 - Video Files — use video files with synchronized background playback

-- Gamepad Support — full navigation via gamepad
+- Gamepad + Touch Support — full gamepad navigation and touch playback controls

 - Self-Contained — zero manual dependency setup